846354866/TMP112/README.md

 $> python TMP112.py
 ```

-The code output is the lux value of ambient light.
+The code output is temperature reading in degree celsius and fahrenheit.